 John’s Pass is a charming, turn of the century fishing village located in Pinellas County.
 The village is known as a shopping and dining destination and features more than a hundred merchants, unique shops, and restaurants serving delicious cuisine.
 John’s Pass is a great place to book a fishing trip or a dolphin watching or shelling tour.
 The beach is just a short walk away from the shops.
 Throughout the year John’s Pass hosts all kinds of activities including festivals, concerts, and other entertainment events and there's typically something for the whole family to enjoy!

 10. Madeira Beach

 Last but not least we have Madeira Beach.
 Madeira Beach is a beach city located just west of St. Pete.
-The beach is well known for being home of John's Pass Village and Boardwalk.
-With it’s ocean-themed tourist attractions, restaurants, and shops.
+The beach is well known for being home to the John's Pass Village and boardwalk.
 The boardwalk stretches an impressive 1,100 feet along the beachfront.
-The beach itself is popular with those who come to fish but you’ll find plenty of locals and tourists relaxing in the sun as well.
+The beach itself is popular with those who come to fish, but you’ll find plenty of locals and tourists relaxing in the sun as well.
 Madeira is known for hosting their annual seafood festival, which brings a large number of visitors to the town to eat delicious locally fresh caught seafood, and enjoy great music!